adrhmdlz/adrhmdlz/README.md

 * Intern at PT.
 FCOM Inti Teknologi (Sep 2022 - Dec 2022)
     - In this company I have a role as a junior IT support.
 There I was given jobs such as configuring Mikrotik Routers, helping solve problems that exist on clients, maintaining client systems, and many more.

-If you are interested in me and want to get to know me better, please check my social media below
+If you are interested in me and want to get to know me better, please check my social media below or you can check my CV <a href="https://drive.google.com/file/d/1mXc6aNbjOajxJ2bktw6UhCASmJ-iObHo/view?usp=sharing">here</a>.

 ---